atpaino/deep-text-corrector/README.md

 Deep Text Correcter uses [TensorFlow](https://www.tensorflow.org/) to train sequence-to-sequence models that are capable of automatically correcting small grammatical errors in conversational written English (e.g. SMS messages).
 It does this by taking English text samples that are known to be mostly grammatically correct and randomly introducing a handful of small grammatical errors (e.g. removing articles) to each sentence to produce input-output pairs (where the output is the original sample), which are then used to train a sequence-to-sequence model.

+See [this blog post](http://atpaino.com/2017/01/03/deep-text-correcter.html) for a more thorough write-up of this work.

 ## Motivation
 While context-sensitive spell-check systems are able to automatically correct a large number of input errors in instant messaging, email, and SMS messages, they are unable to correct even simple grammatical errors.
 For example, the message "I'm going to store" would be unaffected by typical autocorrection systems, when the user most likely intendend to write "I'm going to _the_ store".